andrehe001/aad-coach/docs/prod-deployment.md

 ## Prerequisites

 * Admin subscription is setup
-* Service Principal for admin subscription is setup and credentials are known
+* Service Principal for admin subscription with Owner rights is created and credentials are known
+  * Can be created with `az ad sp create-for-rbac --sdk-auth --role Owner --scopes /subscriptions/<GUID>`

 ## Executing the Deployment for production